QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 Here no routing is required, only filtering.
 Proceed in the same way as above but store the filtering rule in the `/rw/config/rc.local` script.
+For the following example, we assume that the IP adress of sys-firewall is 10.137.1.z.

 ```
 sudo name /rw/config/rc.local